Dshah0711/Dshah0711/README.md

 **🎯 SIH Winning Solution** | **🔧 Full Stack Development** | **🌟 Real-world Impact**

 *Revolutionary platform that secured victory at Smart India Hackathon.
-Built with cutting-edge technologies to solve critical industry challenges.
-Demonstrates advanced problem-solving skills and innovative thinking that caught the attention of industry experts and judges.*
+Built with cutting-edge technologies to solve critical government challenges.
+Demonstrates advanced problem-solving skills and innovative thinking that caught the attention of  judges.*

 ---